 Population genomics and equitable genomic medicine

+Medicine is going through a major shift thanks to rapid advancements in genomics, data science and therapeutics.
+These advancements are paving the way for the new field of genomic medicine.
 Genomic medicine approaches have already profoundly altered the treatment of cancer and the diagnosis of severe genetic diseases.
-It also has the potential for significant advances in the near future, allowing us to better predict, diagnose and treat various disorders.
+It also has the potential for significant advances soon, allowing us to predict better, diagnose and treat various disorders.

-Australia is already using genomic technologies in clinical settings, but we face a major challenge.
-Genomic medicine needs to compare patient data with data from many healthy individuals, but existing genomic resources lack representation from many large Australian communities.Unless this can be rapidly addressed, it will create increasing inequity in healthcare outcomes, with under-represented communities facing less accurate genetic diagnosis, poorer risk predictions, and more limited access to precision therapies.
+Australia already uses genomic technologies in clinical settings, but we face a major challenge.
+Genomic medicine must compare patient data with data from many healthy individuals, but existing genomic resources lack representation from many large Australian communities.
+Unless this can be rapidly addressed, it will create increasing inequity in healthcare outcomes, with under-represented communities facing less accurate genetic diagnosis, poorer risk predictions, and more limited access to precision therapies.

-Data science and its importance for child health
+Data Science and its importance for child health

 Watch as Beckett asks Professor Daniel MacArthur to explain data science.